Sophie Gengembre Anderson

-Sophie Gengembre Anderson (1823 – 10 March 1903) was a French-born British artist who specialised in genre painting of children and women, typically in rural settings.
+Sophie Gengembre Anderson (1823 – 10 March 1903) was a French-born British Victorian painter who was also active in the United States for extended periods.
+She specialised in genre paintings of children and women, typically in rural settings.
 She began her career as a lithographer and painter of portraits, collaborating with Walter Anderson on portraits of American Episcopal bishops.
 Her work, Elaine, was the first public collection purchase of a woman artist.
 Her painting No Walk Today was purchased for more than £1 million.